 An initial notice is provided to all new Members upon enrollment in the Group Insurance Program.
 This notice is to acquaint individuals with COBRA law, notification obligations and possible rights to COBRA coverage if loss of group health coverage should occur.
 If an initial notice is not received, contact your Group Insurance Representative (GIR).

 Covered Members and Dependents who lose coverage due to certain qualifying events (see chart on page 30 of the Benefits Handbook) are considered Qualified Beneficiaries and may be able to continue coverage under the provisions of COBRA.
 Continuation of coverage under COBRA for Qualified Beneficiaries is identical to the health, dental and vision insurance coverage provided to Members.
 The life insurance coverage in force on the date of termination is not available through COBRA; however, the Member and/or Dependent may be eligible to convert or port their life insurance coverage.
-See page 49 of the Benefits Handbook for details.
+See page 27 of the Benefits Handbook, or the life insurance certificate for details.

 Covered Dependents retain COBRA eligibility rights even if the Member chooses not to enroll.
 Qualified Beneficiaries electing continuation of coverage under COBRA are enrolled as a Member.
 If the Spouse or Dependent children live at another address, notify the Department of Central Management Services (Department) immediately so that notification can be sent to the proper address.